vele616/monorepo/packages/jobboard/website/content/jobs/remote-software-project-manager-scopic--JbEEe.md

 *   Strong English reading, writing, and speaking skills
 *   Very good communication skills, with the ability to work directly with clients and development teams
 *   Ability to read and write software application specifications
-*   A good sense of software user interface design andabilityto create quick wireframe mockups
+*   A good sense of software user interface design and ability to create quick wireframe mockups
 *   Knowledge of the software quality assurance process
 *   Experience with project management software tools (e.g., scheduling software, and bug trackers)
 *   Strong organizational skills and attention to detail